-Lately I’ve been hearing about using cold water when doing laundry, in order to save energy.
-I have always washed everything in warm water.
-Can my socks, my toddlers clothes, and my husbands workout clothes really get clean using cold water?
+Can my socks, my toddler’s clothes, and my husband’s workout clothes really get clean using cold water?

 Tepid in Topeka

-Your clothes washer uses three forms of energy to remove dirt from your laundry.
-Chemical, physical, and thermal energy all work together to bring the dirt on your clothing into solution (the wash water) where it can be rinsed away.
+These three forms of energy unite like the wonder triplets to work together to bring the dirt on your clothing into the wash water, which acts as the solution where the filth is rinsed away.

 Physical energy is provided by the movement of the water through and past the fibers of your clothing.
-With physical energy you don’t necessarily need the particles to be dissolved, sometimes the dirt is just rinsed away (it would settle out of the water if the water were not being swished around)
+With physical energy, you don’t necessarily need the particles to be dissolved.
+Sometimes the dirt is just rinsed away (it would settle out of the water if the water were not being swished around)

-Particles (soap, dirt etc) are more soluble at higher temperatures.
-Soluble simply means that the particles can go into solution (in this case, your wash water).
-If your cold water is particularly cold (around 40°F) your detergent may not even fully dissolve.
+Particles (soap, dirt etc.) are more soluble at higher temperatures.
+Soluble means that the particles can go into solution (in this case, your wash water).
+If your cold water is particularly cold, which detergent makers say is 40°F or less, your detergent may not even fully dissolve.

 All of that basic chemistry will help you as you experiment to find the balance of energy that is good for your wallet (and the environment) and still has the ability to get your clothing clean.

-And on a side note, remember that cold water is best for protein type stains (think body fluids and blood) as the stain undergoes a chemical change when heated and is more difficult to remove.
+And on a side note, remember that cold water is best for protein-type stains (think body fluids and blood) as the stain undergoes a chemical change when heated and is more difficult to remove.

-Apparently I’m feeling quite parenthetical today, but I hope it was helpful.
+Apparently, I’m feeling quite parenthetical today, but I hope it was helpful.